vdbrink/vdbrink.github.io/esphome/microwave_radar_sensor_rcwl-0516.md

 ## Required hardware

-These hardware components do I use for this project.
+These hardware components do I use for this project:
+The sensor, an ESP, wires, usb cable and a power adapter.

 Affiliate links are used here.
-Same price, and you sponsor this blog.
+Same price as normal, but now you also sponsor this blog with a few cents.

 ### RCWL-0516 microwave sensor

-This radar sensor detect humans (and animals) via radar signals.
+This radar sensor detect human presence via radar signals.

-<a href="https://s.click.aliexpress.com/e/_Dc8YZ39" target="_blank">link 1 (AliExpress)
+{{imgBasket}}<a href="https://s.click.aliexpress.com/e/_Dc8YZ39" target="_blank">link 1 (AliExpress)
 <br>
 <img src="images_rcwl-0516/rcwl_0516_microwave_radar_sensor.jpg" height="180px" alt="RCWL-0516 presence sensor" />
 </a>

+You can buy a single sensor for around &euro; 0,45 or buy 5 or 10 in bulk, which is cheaper per piece if you plan to create multiple sensor to use around the house.

+{{imgBasket}}<a href="https://s.click.aliexpress.com/e/_DE3U61H" target="_blank">link 2, per 5 pieces (AliExpress)</a>\
+{{imgBasket}}<a href="https://s.click.aliexpress.com/e/_Dee7OwP" target="_blank">link 3, per 10 pieces (AliExpress)</a>

 ### ESP board